ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.

-After calling Initiate, no further properties may be added to the Preconnection.
-The Initiate() call consumes the Preconnection and creates a Connection Object.
-A Preconnection can only be initiated once.
+The Initiate() Action consumes the Preconnection.
+Once Initiate() has been called, no further properties may be added to the Preconnection, and no subsequent establishment call may be made on the Preconnection.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote